 a.)
 Liaise closely with local police and security forces to assess issues on a daily, and sometimes even hourly basis and;

 b.)
 Follow open source, local, news to help me do the same

 During my dealings with local police and security forces, upon realising that I was making significant effort to speak their language and understand their problems, they were of course much more open, trusting and friendly with the intelligence they were prepared to divulge to me, giving me a much better overall view than most of the ‘gringos’ they described to me as having dealt with previously.

-As a result I became friends with many of them, a number ultimately offering direct-line personal support if I were ever to run into difficulty.
+As a result, I became friends with many of them, a number ultimately offering direct-line personal support if I were ever to run into difficulty.
 Fortunately, this was never required.

 I was better able to understand the culture of the people there, which again in my view, improved both mine and my clients’ security.
 I would always advocate the importance of body language, but in one, and in fact the only, potentially dangerous situation we faced, an understanding of body language alone – red faces, jittery movements, hands near firearms etc., it was useful, in fact vital, to understand exactly what was being said, rather than simply to guess.

-- In addition, and perhaps more obviously, understanding the language meant that I was able to conduct surveillance, intelligence and advanced reconnaissance more effectively by
+In addition, and perhaps more obviously, understanding the language meant that I was able to conduct surveillance, intelligence and advanced reconnaissance more effectively by

 Ben Hockman is a licensed close protection operative, experienced in surveillance and security driving.
 He is also an internationally recognised Krav Maga instructor in the Urban Krav Maga system and is available for specialist seminars and instruction.